specialunderwear/robotlegs-dungdungdung/README.rst

     nodeMap.mapPath('imageviewer', ImageViewer);
     nodeMap.mapPath('imageviewer.children.image', ImageViewerItem, ImageViewerItemVO);

-    // You've got to do your view mapping yourself.
+    // You've got to do your view mapping yourself, because you
+    // probably want to map interfaces instead of concrete classes.
     // You don't have to map the value objects though ... injector.mapClass(Page, Page);
     injector.mapClass(TextBlock, TextBlock);